Consumers share their views

 What kind of product information do they want to help them feel confident with their outdoor furniture purchases?

-Reports planned for future issues will cover grills, spas and other outdoor products.
+Reports planned for future issues will provide consumer answers to similar questions about grills, spas and other outdoor products.
+They shared what products they desire for their dream outdoor living space.

 “This will be a great way for us to share some valuable information with our readers,” said Kay Anderson, director of research at Casual Living, who worked with Dana French, senior research specialist, to analyze the data.